ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 {{?RFC8868}} provides suggestions for real-time congestion control design and
-{{?RFC8867}} suggests test cases. {{?RFC9392}} descfibees some considerations for this RTP Control Protocol (RTCP) This document does not change the normative status of those docuements.
+{{?RFC8867}} suggests test cases. {{?RFC9392}} descfibees some considerations for the RTP Control Protocol (RTCP).
+This document does not change the informational status of those RFCs.

 New proposals SHOULD consider coexistence with widely deployed real-time congestion controls.
 Regrettably, at the time of writing, many algorithms with